 Can egg donation in Canada cause infertility?

 Infertility is very complex and has a number of different causes.
 Egg donation does not cause infertility.
 There are no studies that have proven any connection between egg donation and later infertility.
 The process used for egg donation is the exact same procedure used for women who have chosen to freeze their eggs for future use.
 There have been no proven adverse effects.
+You can read more about common questions about egg donation to learn what other donors have asked.

 Another question we often receive is about risks or the potential for any adverse reactions.
 The medical risks are rare but can occur.
 Occasionally the medications can cause the ovaries to create excess fluid, which is retained in the abdominal cavity.
 This results in bloating.
 The medical term for this is Ovarian Hyper Stimulation Syndrome (often referred to as OHSS).
 Usually, the fluid is reabsorbed within days.
 If the fluid is excessive, it can be drained to alleviate pressure.
 Following a diet high in sodium and electrolytes during the donation can help to lower the likelihood of developing OHSS.
+Learning about the what are the risks of donating eggs beforehand is always recommended.